 On September 12, 2017, the Company announced that it had received notice from Denison that Denison, as operator, had elected to defer the Hook-Carter Project drilling program originally planned for the late summer of 2017 to the winter of 2018.
-Higher costs associated with helicopter-supported drilling programs in summer months, complications with recent forest fires in the area, and the integration and interpretation of significant amounts of ground geophysical data acquired earlier this year, were all contributing factors to Denison's decision.
-The drilling program originally planned for the summer of 2017 included a reconnaissance five-hole drill program of approximately 2,700 metres.
-Ground geophysical surveys, including ground resistivity and electromagnetic surveying, were completed as per plan.
-A winter 2018 drilling program is expected to have lower costs per metre and thus should allow for increased target testing for budget spent.
-This deferral also provides Denison with additional time for optimized target selection through the continued integration and interpretation of the 2017 ground geophysical survey data
+Higher costs associated with helicopter-supported drilling programs in summer months, complications with recent forest fires in the area, and the integration and interpretation of significant amounts of ground geophysical data acquired earlier in 2017, were all contributing factors to Denison's decision.